 Throughout the 1800s, clothing styles for women changed considerably.
-Variations in fashions led to modifications in the length of the waist and the height of the bust, and other aspects of Victorian corsets.
 Come take a trip through history with this gallery of more than 200 corset styles!

 It's incredible to see how awesome -- in size, in design, in popularity -- old-fashioned indoor swimming pools could be.
 Here, take a look at 10 gorgeous pools from days gone by!